projectcontour/contour/design/tls-client-verification.md

 The CA certificate is stored in an opaque Kubernetes secret.
 The secret will be stored in the same namespace as the corresponding `HTTPProxy` object.
 The secret object shall contain entry named `ca.crt`.
-The constents shall be the CA certificate in PEM format.
+The contents shall be the CA certificate in PEM format.
 The file may contain "PEM bundle", that is, a list of CA certificates concatenated in single file.

 Example: